yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

     }
     ```

+## Manual Work to Local Debug with SQL
+TODO

 ## Known Issues
 * Local Debug will create a new teams App added to the Teams Developer Portal after migration success.
 You can get the app id from `.fx/configs/localSettings.json` file.